How we use your personal information

 Where necessary or required, we may share information as follows:

-- to comply with the law (e.g. the police, Inland Revenue, Council Tax Registration Officer, Social Security Fraud Act) or a court order
+- to comply with the law (e.g. the police, Her Majesty’s Revenue and Customs, Council Tax Registration Officer, Social Security Fraud Act) or a court order

 - where there is a clear health or safety risk to an individual or members of the public, evidence of fraud against IDS, other irregular behaviour or a matter IDS is investigating